Aiemu/Tilitili/README.md

 # Tilitili
 contains an app used to post info of THU.
-涛哥nb 老板nb
+copy `src/main/java/com/example/tilitili/ConfigCopy.java` to `src/main/java/com/example/tilitili/Config.java` and adjust the config by your environment